Impossibility Theorem for Extending Contextuality to Disturbing Systems: End Matter

 \subsection{Relations Among the Axioms}

-As noted above, some of the axioms follow from others.
-We list these logical relationships here, with proofs given in Appendix \ref{appendix: lemma-proofs}.
+Some of the axioms we propose follow from others.
+We present these logical relationships here.
 As shorthand, we write A$n$ for Axiom $n$ and + for logical conjunction.
+We also follow a convention of using lowercase names for transformations of behaviors and capitalized terms for the corresponding axioms.
+For example, post-processing is a type of transformation that appends a new observable while the Post-processing axiom is the requirement that this transformation not create contextuality.